 Laugh your face off as your zany counselors take the stage to present to you this year’s new Opening Night Show - a mixture of improv, skits, and extra summer fun.
 Be sure and raise your hand high - you might get to participate!

-Tag your friends, save your cabinmates from jail, or just bob and weave your way to the flag circle!
-Warning – your counselors have been known to dress up pretty silly, so watch out!
+Tag your friends, save your cabin mate, or just bob and weave your way to the flag circle!
+Warning - your counselors have been known to dress up pretty silly, so watch out!
 And yes…dancing is encouraged :)

 Ever want to do a triathlon?
 Whether you’re a pro or just want to get your feet wet, the Huawni camper/kids triathlon is maybe the most rewarding event both to be in and watch.
 Swim the length of the Critter Pond, bike 2 miles up and down the private camp road, and trot one-mile through the Pineywoods…you have what it takes!

-One of our most popular, evening summer camp activities, fishing on a Tuesday night is more than your average cane pole fishing.
+One of our most popular, evening summer camp activities, is more than your average cane pole fishing.
 Kissing a fish, canoeing, roasting a marshmallow, laughing at your counselors as they compete in Chubby Bunny, and Sing Song around the campfire are all part of this chill and fun-filled event.

 Bring your costumes, jokes, dance moves, and microphone.
 No crowd will ever yell louder for you than at Camp Huawni!

 Put on your swimsuit, and let’s head to the creek.
 You get to jump into a mud fight, eat (and throw…that’s right) watermelon, or carve your name in a towering beech tree next to a camper’s carving from 1968!
 This old-school hike is what makes Huawni one of the most sought after adventure camps in Texas.